Frequently Asked Questions for Undergraduate Students

 I took credits in my major from a four-year institution.
 How will I know if they count toward my program at FAU?

-You must set an appointment to meet with your Academic Advisor for a "program review".
+Seventy-five percent of major coursework must be completed at FAU.
+Therefore, you can transfer up to twenty-five percent of course requirements from another institution, For approval, you must set an appointment to meet with your Academic Advisor for a "program review".
 The Advisor will submit a request to the respective Chairperson to review the coursework and either approve or deny the courses toward the program.
-Sometimes we require a course description or syllabus for review so it is helpful if you bring a catalog with you to the appointment.
+We require either a course description or syllabus for review so it is helpful if you bring a catalog with you to the appointment.
 In the meantime, do not register for classes that seem similar to the ones you want to count toward your FAU program.

 What is the maximum number of transfer credits that FAU will count toward my degree?